This post may contain affiliate links. Please read our disclosure policy.

 Additions and Substitutions

-- Sausage: Turkey or chicken sausage can replace Italian sausage for a lighter option.
-I also recommend this in my Slow Cooker Creamy Gnocchi Sausage Kale Soup.
-For a vegetarian version, use sautéed mushrooms.
+- Sausage: Swap Italian sausage with turkey or chicken sausage for a lighter choice.
+For a vegetarian twist, sautéed mushrooms work beautifully, as I also recommend in my Slow Cooker Creamy Gnocchi Sausage Kale Soup.

 - Prepare and Toast the Bread Preheat the oven to 350°F (175°C).
 Cut bread into 1-inch cubes and spread in a single layer on a baking sheet.
 Toast in the oven for 10–15 minutes until golden and crispy.
 Set aside to cool.